tjhowse/aus_grocery_price_database/fly/FLY_README.md

 https://fly.io/docs/laravel/advanced-guides/multiple-applications/
 https://hub.docker.com/_/influxdb

+## Updating

+Bump the container versions in the Dockerfile and fly.toml, then run `fly deploy` in each directory.

 ## Secrets

 Set the following secrets with `fly secrets set KEY=VALUE KEY=VALUE`.
 It's best to set them all in one go, because it restarts the app every time.
 Make sure the password and token are fairly long, otherwise influxdb will go into a boot loop about it.